MSc Clinical and Health Psychology / Course details

 Overview

-This unit introduces the concept of medically unexplained illness and the contributions of different approaches (biological, cognitive, emotion-regulation, interpersonal, socio-cultural) to our understanding of medically explained and unexplained conditions will be considered.
+• An introduction to the concept of medically unexplained illness.
+The contributions of different biological, psychological and social approaches to our understanding of medically explained and unexplained conditions will be considered.

 Aims

-• Provide an understanding of the role of psychological factors in disease and illness, for example, the roles of stress and psychoneuroimmunology, and a focus on medically unexplained illness.
+• Provide an understanding of the role of psychological factors in disease and illness, for example, by considering the role of stress and psychoneuroimmunological processes, and through focussing on medically unexplained illness.

 • Draw on recent research to critically discuss methodological issues which are important when we are trying to understand the relationship between mind and body.